Crisitunity-Lab/ARDC-Project/README.md

 In this example the LLM has been asked to provide a sentiment score without any further information, or context.
 This is zero-shot prompting at work.

 ## Experiments
+As part of this project four experiments were run.
+These experiments investigated how well a LLM would perform labelling data and generating relevant metadata.
+The following fields were investigated:

+- **Informativeness**,
+- **Information Type**,
+- **Crisis Type**, and
+- **Country Impacted**.

+These experiments are explored in more detail below.

 ### Experiment 1 - Informativeness
+As the X platform is an open space for communication, not all messages about a crisis are informative or related.
+The informativeness field aims to provide a measure of how related to, and informative about, the crisis the message is.
+The four labels in the original dataset were:

+- Related and informative: the message contains information that aids understanding of the crisis,
+- Related - but not informative: the message refers to the crisis event but does not contain information that aids understanding of the crisis,
+- Not related: the tweet is not related to the crisis, and
+- Not applicable: informativeness not provided by the labeller

+As part of this project the Llama2-7B-Chat model was asked to categorise messages with one of the three labels provided in the source dataset.

+The overall accuracy of results from the informativeness experiment was **52.79%** with the __Related and informative__ category performing better than the others with a precision of **65.47%** and a recall of **67.23%**.
+The other categories performed worse with a precision of ~30%.

 ### Experiment 2 - Information Type